Model of Governance

 The Oasis Governance Model is different to the way a governing body of a school operates.
 There are two parts to the governance of Oasis Academies.
-Local governance is delivered through the Academy Councils (ACs) and national governance, is delivered through the National Office and the Regional Directors (RDs), on behalf of the Board.
+Local governance is delivered through the Hub Councils (HCs) and national governance, is delivered through the National Office and the Regional Directors (RDs), on behalf of the Board.

 The diagram below shows how the Model of Governance works in practice: